 To store: Allow muffins to completely cool and then transfer to an air-tight storage container.
 They will stay fresh on the counter for 2-3 days, or store in the fridge for up to 5 days (and quickly heat in the microwave for 15-20 seconds to warm them back up).

-To freeze: Place cooled muffins in a freezer safe container (Stasher bags are my favorite) and freeze for up to 3 months.
+To freeze: Place cooled muffins in a freezer safe container (Stasher bags are my favorite) and freeze for up to 3 months (my healthy carrot flaxseed muffins also freeze great).
 Allow to thaw at room temperature for a couple of hours, or place in the microwave in 30-second increments until warmed to your liking.

 More Muffin Recipes to Try!